dntoll/1DT902-introducerande-projekt/assignments/Project.md

  * Good --- Students have deviced their own set of requirements and implemented and tested those.
  * Excellent --- The project does complex things, or contains a lot of requirements or much code.
 Proejct is well tested.
 Amaze us!

-Presentation
+Presentation (individual)
- * Ok --- Students participated in presentation
+ * Ok --- Student participated in group presentation
- * Good --- Students are all active during the presentation.
-Presentation is prepared.
+ * Good --- Student is active during the presentation.
- * Excellent --- Presentation showcases the project in a nice way, well rehearsed.
+ * Excellent --- Student is well rehearsed.
 Timelimits are respected.